Avatar

 March 19, 2021 - 1:53 pm

 There are no ledger records for any of the Single Shot Winder Muskets after serial number 109999.
-I recorded it as I observed it (external source), most likely as it was pictures in an auction catalog.
+I recorded it as I observed it (external source), most likely as it was pictured in an auction catalog.

 Because it has the U.S. ordnance markings, it positively was originally shipped to the U.S. Army with a full length stock, and was then later shortened.
 The NRA Junior Rifle Corps acquired a fair number of the 3rd variation Winder Muskets from the U.S. Government, and then shortened the forend stocks on them.